 Like Ewan McGregor, my first car was a Volkswagen Beetle.

 Well, not mine exactly.
 Growing up, that baby blue ‘69 Bug was my parents’ second car.
-The other was a sporty new Mustang, which they sure as hell weren’t gonna entrust their newly-licensed 16-year-old son with, so the Bug it was.
+The other was a sporty new Mustang, which they sure as hell weren’t gonna entrust with their freshly-licensed 16-year-old son, so the Bug it was.
 While sometimes a little envious of peers whose parents provided them sexier sets of wheels, I grew to love that little car, which sort-of became part of my identity.
-Part of me was even a little sad when I eventually moved out of the house and had to leave it behind.
+I was even a little sad when I eventually moved out of the house and had to leave it behind.

 Of all the cars I’ve driven throughout my life, that Beetle is the one I miss the most.

 The Bug: The Life and Times of the People’s Car is a documentary that perfectly captures the affection me and so many others still have for the Volkswagen Beetle.
 When actor Ewan McGregor fawns over his own vintage Bug while waxing nostalgic about growing up driving one, he could be describing my own formative years.
 His enthusiasm is contagious.
 Even viewers who’ve never had the pleasure of puttering around in a Bug will find the relationship between these homely vehicles and their owners quite charming.